X

 Onion varieties come in 3 different types; the best one to use depends on where you live

-• Intermediate-Day Onions: Begin bulbing when day-length is 12-14 hours; grow best in middle regions of the United States.
+• Intermediate-Day Onions: Begin bulbing when day length is 12-14 hours; grow best in the middle regions of the United States.
 Good types to try: Yellow Candy and Super Star.

 3. Plant onions at the correct time

-Planting onions at the right time is a critical element of how to grow onions successfully.
+Planting onions at the right time is critical to growing them successfully.
 In most areas, the best time to plant onions is 4-6 weeks before the last frost date.

 Seeds should be started indoors about 8-10 weeks before planting outside.